coolgoagle/RdbtClient/instructions.md

 - Shows powder gained and hourly rate in chat

 ### AutoBeg
-Automatically sends begging messages in chat.
+Automatically sends begging messages in chat to get rank.

 **Setup:**